aliireza/packetmill/experiments/README.md

 </p>

-**To run all of these experiments, use `make AE`.**

 ## Other Experiments

 This section provides additional information to perform other experiments using our provided NPF testie file (i.e., `packetmill.npf`).

 ### Changing Frequency

 We have set the processor's frequency to `2.3 GHz` in AE experiment.
 You can rerun the experiments in another frequency by changing the value of `FREQ=2300` in the `packetmill.npf`.
-You can also run the experiment for multuple frequencies using `freqrun` tag.
+You can also run the experiment for multuple frequencies using `freqtune` tag.
 You need to add to a Makefile rule after "--tag" flag, e.g., `--tag freqtune`.
 In this case, you have to define/change the values of `freqtune:FREQ` in the `packetmill.npf`.

 ### Using Trace